 On April 18, 2016, the Company and Riverside exercised their option to exchange an additional \$1.0 million of the principal amount of the Hercules Term Loan for an additional subordinated convertible promissory note in the principal amount of \$1.0 million (the "Second Exchange Note").
 The closing stock price on April 18, 2016, was \$24.24 and a beneficial conversion feature of \$413,000 was recorded to equity and as a debt discount.
-Additionally, on April 27, 2016, the Company and Riverside exercised their option to exchange an additional \$1.0 million of the principal amount of the Term Loan for an additional subordinated convertible promissory note in the principal amount of \$1.0 million (the "Third Exchange Note") and an additional warrant to purchase 8,333 shares of the Company's common stock at a fixed exercise price of \$19.92 per share.
+Additionally, on April 27, 2016, the Company and Riverside exercised their option to exchange an additional \$1.0 million (the "Third Exchange Note") and an additional warrant to purchase 8,333 shares of the Company's common stock at a fixed exercise price of \$19.92 per share.
 The warrant value of \$107,000 was recorded to equity and as a debt discount.
 The closing stock price on April 27, 2016, was \$19.92 and a beneficial conversion feature of \$268,000 was recorded to equity and as a debt discount.
 Financing costs were \$267,000 and were recorded to interest expense.
-The unamortized deferred financing costs and debt discount of the Hercules Term Loan exchanged were \$244,000 at the time of the exchange and were recorded as a loss on extinguishment of debt related to the debt exchange.
-The First Exchange Note, the Second Exchange Note and the Third Exchange Note are collectively referred to herein as the "Exchange Notes."
+The unamortized deferred financing costs and debt discount of the Hercules Term Loan exchange were \$244,000 at the time of the exchange and were recorded as a loss on extinguishment of debt related to the debt exchange.
+The First Exchange Note, the Second Exchange Note and the Third Exchange Notes."